Past Conferences & Workshops

 The European and North American Workshop on the Ethics of Artificial Intelligence was convened by the Notre Dame Technology Ethics Center and the Peace Research Institute Oslo.

-This day-and-a-half event, hosted at Notre Dame’s Rome Global Gateway facility, brought together a small group of leading scholars and experts working on issues related to AI from various disciplines and perspectives.
-Participants explored the conceptual and ethical foundations as well as applications related to artificial intelligence and related technologies, including autonomous weapon systems.
+This day-and-a-half event, hosted at Notre Dame’s Rome Global Gateway facility, brought together a small group of leading scholars and experts working on issues around AI from various disciplines and perspectives.
+Participants explored the conceptual and ethical foundations as well as applications of artificial intelligence and related technologies, including autonomous weapon systems.

 The workshop consisted of several panels of experts, each of whom gave a short, informal presentation of about 30 minutes, followed by discussion among participants.
 The panels focused on foundational issues, ethics of AI, ethics in AI, and AI military applications.